Skip to content

 www.bankingombudsman.ch

-As a provider of a broad range of financial services, AMINA faces actual and potential conflicts of interest from time to time.
+As a provider of a broad range of financial services, SEBA faces actual and potential conflicts of interest from time to time.
 These may arise from any one or combination of the following:

-• AMINA and vendor/third party service provider duties
+• SEBA and vendor/third party service provider duties

-• Financial service and or product-specific duties of AMINA vis a vis vehicles which issue investment products
+• Financial service and or product-specific duties of SEBA vis a vis vehicles which issue investment products

-• Employee interests which potentially compete with AMINA products/services
+• Employee interests which potentially compete with SEBA products/services

 • Potentially competing interests of two or more clients